 If you’re staying around Odaiba until the evening, head to the walkway in front of Aqua City to catch a spectacular light show using the entire Fuji Television building.
 Also, with the 1 Day Passport, you can also check out the Izakaya EXILE PARK featuring food and drinks designed by this very popular dance and vocal unit.
 Lucky visitors might also get to see live performances right beside their dining table!

 All in all, for just ¥2000, visitors to the Odaiba Minna no YUME-TAIRIKU are definitely in for an incredible experience.
 So this summer, gather up your friends or your family and head over to the Aomi area (Tokyo Teleport station on the Rinkai Line, or Daiba station on the Yurikamome) and the Fuji Television headquarters for an amazing time!
-For more information, check out the event’s official website at HYPERLINK.
+For more information, check out the event’s official website.